 Best Screen Protectors

 I’ve already found a company selling screen protectors for the X-Pro 2, and they happen to be my favorite.
-I would definitely by a screen protector for this camera simply because I did for my XT1 and it already has a huge scratch across it.
+I would definitely buy a screen protector for this camera simply because I did it for my XT1, and it already has a huge scratch on it.
 You can never be too careful.
 I also don’t think these screens are made with gorilla glass or anything special like that.

 Expert Shield – Amazon